 - Sustainable cities and communitiesGuidance on establishing smart city operating models for sustainable communities

 - Sustainable cities and communitiesIndicators for city services and quality of life

 - ISO/DIS 37122 [Under development]Sustainable cities and communitiesIndicators for smart cities

-- ISO/CD 37123 [Under development]Sustainable development in communitiesIndicators for resilient cities
+- ISO/DIS 37123 [Under development]Sustainable cities and communitiesIndicators for resilient cities